balaji303/ChromeExtension/README.md

 # My ChromeExtension
-Download Balaji's Google chrome extension for my website.
+Download My Balaji's Google chrome extension for my website.

 ## Follow the Steps given below
 1.Download and unzip this repository by clicking the "Clone" button followed by "Download Zip" button here in github